 As the danger and tension of World War II rise to a fever pitch, Jack and Ruth will need each other more than ever.
 Can Jack break down her defenses?
 Or are they destined to go their separate ways?

-Starred Review.
-“Sundin’s second wartime inspirational romance…is an exceptional read.
-Sundin’s novel features characters living large under emotional and physical stress, while the setting provides invaluable details and insights into the wartime mindset.” ~ Booklist
+*Starred Review!* “Sundin’s second wartime inspirational romance…is an exceptional read.
+Sundin’s novel features characters living large under emotional and physical stress, while the setting provides invaluable details and insights into the wartime mindset.”

-Four and a Half Stars.
-“Strong historical facts woven together with persuasive characters makes A Memory Between Us…a gripping tale of war, intrigue and love.
-Tight, skillful writing is an added perk to this must-read romance.” ~ RT Book Reviews
+*4 ½ Stars!* “Strong historical facts woven together with persuasive characters makes A Memory Between Us…a gripping tale of war, intrigue and love.
+Tight, skillful writing is an added perk to this must-read romance.”

 All health care characters are fictional, and I changed a real date for the 815th to fit my story timeline—they didn’t actually arrive in England until March 20, 1944.

 Due to Jack’s high rank, I had to include real-life commanders in the 94th as characters—Col. Frederick Castle and Lt.
 Col. Louis Thorup.
 I hope I did these outstanding men justice.
 Other real-life people mentioned in the book are Col. John Moore, Brig.
 Gen. David Grant, Gen. Henry H. “Hap” Arnold, Col. Curtis LeMay, Maj.
 Gen. James “Jimmy” Doolittle, Lt.
 William Cely, Brig.
 Gen. Russ Wilson, Col. Charles Dougher, Gen. Paul Hawley, and barber Mr. Noia.

 Please see my three-part blog series: